About Exeter Observer ⁄ Rationale

 David Remnick

 Reach plc (formerly Trinity Mirror) dominates Devon news coverage.
 It has been the UK’s largest regional news publisher since October 2015.
-Since then it has consolidated hundreds of local titles into generic regional publishing platforms across the country.
+It has consolidated hundreds of local titles into generic regional publishing platforms across the country, siphoning off the reporters it has not sacked.

-ABC figures show Exeter Express & Echo’s circulation has fallen by 78% in the past seven years, from 11,700 copies in 2017 to 2,560 in 2024 - including its East Devon edition.
-Its weekly cover price has reached £3.20 so it now costs nearly £14 per month to read in print.
+Audit Bureau of Circulations figures show Exeter Express & Echo’s circulation has fallen by 78% in the past seven years, from 11,700 copies in 2017 to 2,560 in 2024 - including its East Devon edition.
+Its weekly cover price has risen to £3.20 so it now costs nearly £14 per month to read in print.

-The pre-pandemic closure of the company’s Exeter office means it has since covered the city from Plymouth, following content policies determined by the priorities of a remote conglomerate.
+The pre-pandemic closure of the company’s Queen Street office means it has since covered Exeter from Plymouth while following content policies determined by the priorities of a remote conglomerate.
 The decision to axe the paper, when it comes, won’t be taken here either.

 More about Exeter Observer